 \section{Methodology}

-Figure \ref{fig:experiments} depicts an overview of the considered SLU techniques in our experiments.
-We evaluate conventional or pipeline-oriented NLU/SLU approaches (a), Lattice-based SLU (b) architectures, and multimodal (text+acoustic) architectures (c).
-Although not shown in the figure, we also report the performance of very recent E2E approaches.
-Next, we describe each approach.
+Figure \ref{fig:experiments} depicts an overview of the considered SLU techniques in our experiments: (a) conventional or pipeline-oriented NLU/SLU approaches, (b) Lattice-based SLU architectures, and (c) multimodal (text+acoustic) architectures.
+Although not shown in the figure, we also report the performance of very recent E2E methods.